-416/437/647 Relief Implementation Plan

-26 September 2022

 NPA 416/437/647 Relief Implementation Plan (RIP)

 (for a Distributed Overlay of new NPA 942 over NPA 416/437/647)

 INTRODUCTION

 This Relief Implementation Plan (RIP) was developed in accordance with the Canadian NPA Relief Planning Guideline.
 This RIP is a set of activities and deliverables established by the Relief Planning Committee (RPC) that are required to provide relief to the exhausting NPA.
 The objective of the NPA Relief Planning Process is to ensure an adequate supply of CO Codes and telephone numbers is always available to the Canadian telecommunications industry and users.